-Our office has worked with or conjunction with a number of agencies in our county and surrounding counties to make sure that victims have the assistance they need to prevent further victimization by an abuser.
+Our office has worked with or in conjunction with a number of agencies in our county and surrounding counties to make sure that victims have the assistance they need to prevent further victimization by an abuser.
 Unfortunately, not every system is perfect.
 Law enforcement, just like the every other profession, is comprised of individuals.
 Officer can and sometimes become lax in their approach to victim safety.
 Unfortunately, more than one victim of physical abuse has knocked at our door after someone in law enforcement or the DA’s office told them they did not qualify for help.
 It’s a helpless feeling knowing that the agency you support with taxes refuses to “serve or protect.”
 Our message to you is that you are not without options.

 Many people call the police department or the DA’s office to find out what can be done.
 Either in person or over the phone, they are told they simply don’t qualify.
 A young woman last year was told by a DA’s office clerk that she did not qualify for a protective order because the two incidents of her husband choking her and holding a gun to her head “simply didn’t qualify”.
 She assumed that this was the final say in the matter, until the municipal judge that issued her emergency protective order suggested that she obtain a second opinion.
 Many people assume that law enforcement has the final say.
 In reality, the judge in your area has the final say.
 Until a judge receives, reviews, and rejects your request for a protective order, then the matter can still be reviewed.
 If your DA’s office cannot or will not assist you, you can make an application for a private protective order.
 Any attorney licensed in Texas can file the application.
 The application does not require a “stamp of approval” by law enforcement or your local prosecuting attorney.
 If your facts qualify, any attorney can prepare the application and submit it to a judge for the judge’s decision.
 If granted by the judge, a private protective order, has the same effect as a protective order obtained through a government agency, like a DA’s office.